ekt1701/Alexa-InfoCenter/README.md

 Update Sep 17, 2016

 I have made an improved version which allows you to customize the skill through the use of cvs files.
-It cab be found here: https://github.com/ekt1701/Alexa-Good-Morning
+It can be found here: https://github.com/ekt1701/Alexa-Good-Morning

 My learn as I go project for Alexa Skills Kit and Python.
 This skill was inspired by https://github.com/Pizzaface/alexa-humidity